charlesrocabert/SigmaFGM/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

-## Authors

-&sigma;FGM is being developed by Charles Rocabert, Guillaume Beslon, Carole Knibbe and Samuel Bernard.

-## Publications

-• Rocabert C., Beslon G., Knibbe C. and Bernard S. (2020).
-Phenotypic Noise and the Cost of Complexity, _Evolution_, in press. https://doi.org/10.1111/evo.14083

 ## Installation instructions